Ekeh/carbon-short-url/README.md

 This project was built using .NET Core.
 To run it the system must have .Net Core SDK 3.1 or above.

 ## A Pull Request
-Since this application will be shipped to production it is a good idea that a co developer review the code before merging to master.
+Since this application will be shipped to production it is a good idea that a co developer reviews the code before merging to master.
 For the above reason a Pull Request has been created with the link https://github.com/Ekeh/carbon-short-url/compare/short-url?expand=1